11 top Mountain State traditions to start this holiday

 Chief Logan State Park

 Christmas in the Park showcases hundreds of thousands of twinkling lights on a 2 to 3-mile drive through Chief Logan State Park.
-The kids can visit with the Jolly Old Elf in Santa Land.
+Experience the charm of Almost Heaven’s cherished State Parks in a new light.

-7. Colonial Christmas at the Adam Stephen House
+7. Colonial Christmas in 1771 at the Adam Stephen House

 Martinsburg dates well back into the colonial period, when we were part of the Old Dominion of Virginia colony.
 The home of Martinsburg’s founding father, General Adam Stephen, has been restored to its early republic state of the 1780s, and is open year-round for historical tours.